QUESTIONS ABOUT OUR KITS

 CUSTOMER SERVICE QUESTIONS

 Because we try to make your life easier in a number of different ways.
-Firstly, we know what we’re talking about – not only are we both highly trained biochemists, but we have a pool ourselves.
-We too have experienced the frustration and confusion of misleading advice from pool stores.
+Firstly, we know what we’re talking about – we work with the best biochemists in Australia and New Zealand to ensure our products work on this side of the world.
+We too have experienced the frustration and confusion of misleading advice from pool stores and test kit companies.
 So we try hard to minimize your confusion and frustration:

 - our kits have super clear, easy to follow instructions.